tsnellgrove/dark_castle3/doc/to_do.md

 - maybe only work one way (because broken?)
 - or maybe can only bring very little gear?

+Window:
+- would be need to have a Window class that allows burt to see what he can't take
+- could allow burt to peer into a courtyard with a tree and fountain
+- maybe 2 guard dogs - one with red hat, one with blue hat - that are constantly paroling a passage
+- if burt observest the window for a few turns he can see when to zip past the patrol
+- (when the blue-hat dog looks up expectantly)
+- perhaps window is in the collapsed_passage ??

 Game Ending:
-- Kinging Scroll glows faintly... and can only read when sitting on the Royal Leturn... which also glows slightly
+- Kinging Scroll glows faintly... and can only read when sitting on the Royal Lecturn... which also glows slightly
 	- lecturn found in the Library (Willy's favorite room in the castle)
 	- But only one thing can be _on_ the lecturn at a time... and there is currently a stuborn_snail there
 	- snaill can only be encouraged to move by showing it the salt from the Kitchen